 What are the 5 basic methods of statistical analysis?

-- Hypothesis testing: Hypothesis testing involves making inferences about a population based on sample data.
-It helps determine whether observed differences or relationships in data are statistically significant or occurred by chance.
+- Inferential Statistics: Involves making predictions or inferences about a population based on a sample of data.
+Key techniques include hypothesis testing, confidence intervals, and regression analysis.
+Hypothesis testing helps determine whether observed differences or relationships are statistically significant or occurred by chance.

 - Correlation Analysis: Assesses the strength and direction of a relationship between two or more variables.
 The Pearson correlation coefficient measures the linear association between continuous variables, while other methods like Spearman's rank correlation are suitable for non-linear or ordinal data.
 Correlation analysis helps identify patterns and dependencies in data.

 - Chi-Square Analysis: This is used for categorical data and is often employed to test the independence of variables.
 It determines whether there is a significant association between two or more categorical variables by comparing observed and expected frequencies.
 Chi-square tests are widely used in fields like genetics and market research.

 - Analysis of Variance (ANOVA): ANOVA is used to analyze the differences between means of three or more groups or treatments.
 It assesses whether the variation within groups is significantly smaller than the variation between groups.
 ANOVA is valuable for comparing the impact of multiple factors on an outcome variable and is commonly used in experimental research.